Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/data_sharing.md

 !!! note

-    At the moment `setfacl` is only working on our Lustre file systems, which means the workspaces `scratch` and `ssd`.
+    At the moment `setfacl` is only working on our Lustre file systems, which contain the workspaces `scratch` and `ssd`.

 The command `setfacl` is used manage access rights for workspaces.
 To view the current access rights, use the command `getfacl`.
 The following commands are